bmw-ece-ntust/internship/arrival-guide.md

 - Get your room in NTUST Dorm
 - Buy living neccessities
 - Make your bank account
-- Do and enjoy your intership
+- Do and enjoy your internship

 # TPE Airport to NTUST with Trains